hmrc/income-tax-mtd-changelog/README.md

 ##### Added

-The following endpoint has been created where taxYear is a path param rather than query param:
+The following endpoint has been created where taxYear is a path parameter rather than query parameter:
 - List Self Assessment Tax Calculations

 Added optional fields `metadata.finalisationTimestamp` and `metadata.confirmationTimestamp` for the following endpoint: